codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 This creates issues with pipeline definitions because repository B might not have a `codefresh.yml` at all, or it might have the wrong one in the branch that actually created the webhook.
 Another bad scenario is when the branch mentioned in the webhook from repository B does not even exist in repository A.

-To solve this issue you can pin down the branch that will be used for the source of `codefresh.yml`.
+To solve this issue, you can pin down the branch that will be used for the source of `codefresh.yml`.
 In the example above, you can specify that no matter the branch of repository B that triggered the commit, the pipeline should only use the `master` branch of pipeline A regardless of what is mentioned in the webhook.

 To perform this pinning you need to use the [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) and [setup authentication](https://codefresh-io.github.io/cli/getting-started/) with your Codefresh account.